HSV (TV station): Seven News

 Between 2018 and 2021, during the AFL season, Peter Mitchell, Tim Watson, Jane Bunn and the weeknight team would present from Sunday to Thursday and Mike Amor, Jacqueline Felgate, Melina Sarris and the weekend team would present on Friday and Saturday nights.

 In January 2022, it was announced that Rebecca Maddern would return to the Seven Network to present 7NEWS Melbourne on weekends with Mike Amor.

 In November 2024, Tim Watson announced that he would be retiring after 30 years with the network from December.
 It was announced that Rebecca Maddern will step into an expanded role with Seven News Melbourne starting January 2025, as Chief Sports Presenter.
 In January 2025, it was announced that Karina Carvalho will replace Maddern to present on weekends with Mike Amor.

 Afternoon news updates for Melbourne are presented by Amor or Carvalho, while Mitchell presents weeknight updates.
 Amor presents weekend news updates.
-Mike Amor, Karina Carvalho, Laura Turner and Blake Johnson are the fill-in news presenters, with Theo Doropoulos and Kate Massey are the fill-in sport presenters, and Melina Sarris, Tyra Stowers and Estelle Griepink are the fill-in weather presenters.
+Mike Amor, Karina Carvalho, Laura Turner and Blake Johnson are the fill-in news presenters, with Theo Doropoulos and Kate Massey are the fill-in sport presenters and Melina Sarris, Tyra Stowers and Blake Johnson are the fill-in weather presenters.

 In August 2015, Seven News Melbourne began producing a local Seven Afternoon News bulletin replacing the national bulletin.
 Amor and Carvalho present the bulletin on alternate days.
 In 2020, owing to the COVID-19 pandemic, that bulletin temporary included news items from South Australia following the cancellation of the statewide afternoon bulletin from SAS-7 in Adelaide before the network reinstated it due to viewer opposition and the threat faced by the local Nine News team on Seven's news dominance.